 – The recording fees referenced above are estimated based on typical transactions.
 Actual fees at closing will be calculated for each document at $26 for the first page and $4 for each additional page.

-– Sellers must pay any fees necessary to clear up title issues such as pay-offs on loans, amounts owed under judgments that are abstracted in the County Clerk’s records, or any taxes that are due and payable.
+-Sellers must pay any fees necessary to resolve title issues such as pay-offs on loans, amounts owed under judgments that are abstracted in the County Clerk’s records, or any taxes that are due and payable.

 BRADSHAW, MCCALL & WESTBROOK, PLLC ADDITIONAL DOC PREP/ATTORNEY FEES (as part of a closing):